I'm Always Chasing Rainbows: Hit versions in 1918

+In 1963, the Philadelphia, Pennsylvania R&B group The Tymes recorded a version as the B side to Isle of Love on the Csmeo-Parkway label.
+It did not chart but it was a favorite in a local Philadelphia area.

 Hit versions in 1946

 The biggest hit versions in the 1946 revival were by Perry Como, by Helen Forrest and Dick Haymes, and by Harry James's Orchestra with a vocal by Buddy DeVito.
 There was also a recording by Guy Lombardo's Royal Canadians, with a vocal by Erno Rapee, which had a degree of popularity that year.